 If the director qualifies for ER, the rate of CGT payable on the Capital Gain will be 10%.
-ER is now called Business Asset Disposal Relief (BADR).
+The new name for ER is now Business Asset Disposal Relief (BADR).

 Notably, in the March 2020 Budget, the Lifetime Allowance when you claim Entrepreneur’s Relief changed.
 It decreased from £10 Million to £1 Million.

-It could be the case that your company does not file its annual accounts or Confirmation Statement on time.
-When this occurs, you could find that your company has been struck off the register by Companies House.
+Before you come to liquidating a company (UK) yourself, it could be the case that your company does not file its annual accounts or Confirmation Statement on time.
+When this occurs, you could find that Companies House strike your company off the register.
 As part of this, the company bank account is frozen too.

 The results of this are:

 - The funds in the company bank account go to the Crown.

 - Any tax repayments due back to the company will no longer be repayable.

 The director should then apply for company restoration in order to restore the company.
 This is not a straightforward process and there is a cost of £140.